 Transfer applicants should submit their overall law school GPA, writing grades for both semesters of 1L year, a resume, a statement of interest, and a writing sample.
 The statement of interest should not exceed two double-spaced pages.
 The writing sample should not exceed ten double-spaced pages.

 .
-Applicants will be notified with a decision by August 19, 2013.
+Applicants will be notified with a decision in August 2014 (Date TBA).